 Directions

-- Prepare the Filling: In a bowl, mix the cooked protein, beans, onions, and half of the cheese until well combined.
+- In a bowl mix your cooked protein, beans, onions and half the cheese together.

-- Bake the Enchiladas: Once assembled, bake in the preheated oven for 20-25 minutes, or until the cheese is bubbly and golden.
+- Bake for 20–25 minutes or until the cheese is golden and bubbly.

 Cooking Tips and Variations